KCLI2000/LI_Guo_Qiang/README.md

 - filter: 4ways to filter a image with noise
 - findcon: example of using function: findcontours() and drawcontours()
 - trackbar: example of using createTrackbar()
+- Hough: Hough Line programme
+- PerspectiveTransfomation: Perspective Transformation.
+To be learned...
+- SVM: Support Vector Machine programme.
+To be learned...
 ---
 - try: unorganized files
 ---
+##Version info
+- **v1.0.0**: Done from 18/1/2019-23/1/2019
+-		      Basic tutorial based programme
+---
+##Any advice is heartly gratified.